-This course will be based on the study of newspapers and current the student opportunities to participate in diag This course will be based on the stand, be participate in discussion periodicals.
-It will give the student opportunities to participate in discussion problems and economic problems and economic problems and economic problems. periodicals.
-It will give the student opportunities of the scientific, political, and economic problems as we sion concerning social, scientific, political, and economic problems as we sion concerning social, scientific, political, and economic problems as we sion concerning social, scientific, political, and economic problems as we see that the scientific political is intended to be seen to b as contemporary arts, literature, and music.
-It is intended to be the general education program. climax, the final integration of the general education program.
+This course will be based on the study of newspapers and current periodicals.
+It will give the student opportunities to participate in discussion concerning social, scientific, political, and economic problems as well as contemporary arts, literature, and music.
+It is intended to be the climax, the final integration of the general education program.